 Critical Success Factors

-List a set of measurable factors that will make the project a success.
-These are used at the end of the project to ensure client expectations are met and remove this text.
+The set of criteria that will determine the success of the SRV project are as follows:

+The client (Dale Van Heer) is sufficiently involved with the development of the SRV project and is kept updated at regular intervals.

-All the functionalities are implemented and received the client’s approval.
+All the functionalities requested by the client are implemented and receive the client’s approval.

-The UI reflects the client specifications and received the client’ approval.
+The UI developed reflects the client specifications and receives the client’ approval.

+The UI developed is intuitive and functional enough for an end user to navigate with ease.

-All the deliverables listed above are made available for the client.
+All the deliverables listed in the project charter are made available for the client.

+The software solution is thoroughly tested.

-Bugs found during testing have been fixed (white box testing success).
+All reported bugs found during testing are fixed (white box testing success).

-The client signed off the project as completed on time and on budget.
+The client and all other stakeholders are satisfied with the final product.

+The SRV project does not exceed the projected budget of $79,200 AUD

+The SRV project does not exceed the forecasted timeframe of sixteen (16) weeks or four months.

 Scope Statement

-We will develop product or service X for a fee of $Y by date Z.

-We will develop the SRV (Student Result View) with all the specified functionalities for a fee of 11,410$ by 18/04/2019.
+On behalf of ITWorks, Team NAG will deliver the SRV (Student Result View) project’s software solution with all the specified functionalities for the cost of $79,200 (AUD) by 03/06/2019.

-Every extra requirement not specified in the documentation????
-If approved, it may result in a delayed delivery and extra fees may occur.

 Acknowledgement & Approval